peppegili/3_Capstone_Project_ML_Engineer/README.md

 ## Model Deployment
 Comparing the performances (accuracy) of the two approaches, we have obtained:
-- `AutoML`: 0.94
+- `AutoML`: 0.87
-- `HyperDrive`: 0.90
+- `HyperDrive`: 0.78

-AutoML model performs slightly better than HyperDrive one.\
+AutoML model performs better than HyperDrive one.\
 For this reason the AutoML best model has been deployed to *Azure Container Instance*

 ## Screen Recording